 1. What personal information is collected?

-Challenger collects personal information that is reasonably necessary for us to provide you with financial products and services and to administer them.
-The kind of personal information we collect and hold will depend upon the type of products and services that you request from us and may include:
+Challenger collects personal information that is reasonably necessary for us to provide you news, updates and invitations (if you are opted in to receive this information), provide financial products and services and to administer these products.
+The kind of personal information we collect and hold will depend upon the type of information, products and services that you request from us and may include:

 - information you give us when you request a product or service from us.
-This information may include your name, date of birth, address, contact details and relevant identification documents;
+This information may include your name, date of birth, address, contact details, suitability for our products and relevant identification documents;

 - communications between us and your financial, legal or other adviser, or your broker, agent or platform provider (if you have purchased a Challenger annuity via a platform)